LEARN

 Colour Adult:

 M.m. monachus: Both adults green in colour with yellow on underparts; forehead blue/grey turning to brown/grey on crown and back of head; face pale grey; breast brown/grey scalloped with grey/white; stripe across upper abdomen olive/yellow; underparts of wings (flight feathers) pale blue; upper tail green, undertail dull grey/blue at base.
-Bill orange/brown.
+Beak orange/brown.
 Eye dark brown.

-M.m. calita: Both adults head darker grey with no blue tint to forecrown; lower abdomen washed with blue; smaller in size.
+M.m. calita: Both adults head darker grey with no blue tint to forecrown; lower abdomen washed with blue; smaller size.

 M.m. cotorra: Both adults as in calita, but upperparts brighter green in colour; abdomen less yellow.